In the Community

-If your business wants to take the next step to investing in the health of your employees and save on health care costs, the Wellness Council of Wisconsin has tools and resources to get you started.
+If your business wants to take the next step to investing in the health of your employees and save on health care costs, the Wellness Council of Wisconsin and Weight of the Fox Valley have tools and resources to get you started.

 To get more activity incorporated into your school, use the Active Schools Toolkit develped by the Wisconsin Department of Instruction.

 Also, a Community Recreational Use law was passed in 2012 to help remove the barrier of liability from schools, making it easier to open up school spaces for community use.
 The Wisconsin Association of School Boards, Public Health Law Center and Transform Wisconsin collaboratively developed two sample recreational agreement/facility use forms, a reference checklist, and a fact sheet that provides a general explanation of the liability protection provided by recreational agreements.
 Click this link to view the resources on the PHLC's website.

 re:TH!NK and the Oshkosh Area School District teamed up with the Oshkosh YMCA to offer a new receational opportunity to students at Tipler Middle School during their early release days in April and May.

 The Winnebago County Health Department coordinates physical activity classes for county residents 55 years and older.
 This includes a variety of healthy aging courses that can provide health education, physcial training and social support.
 Check the WCHD website for mored details, promotional handouts or call 920-232-3000.